psudug/nittany-vagrant/README.md

 vagrant ssh

 # now logged in
-# generate an SSH key
-ssh-keygen -t rsa -C
-# answer the questions, then look on your git server for directions on how to add your ssh key there
 cd nittany
 git remote add origin YOURREPOHERE
 # make sure we have everything in version control to get up there
-git add -A
-git commit -m "package it all up ready to go" git push origin master
+git push origin master
 ```